Skip to Main Content Skip to Footer

 Are you a new student on Linfield’s McMinnville Campus?

 During the process of applying for and receiving financial aid, you will find additional information and resources here that are specific to Linfield's McMinnville campus.
 We are here to support your journey.
-If you have questions, please contact us.

 Paying for college

 Financial aid is available from sources other than scholarship aid.
-Many students who do not qualify for academic scholarships still receive financial aid in the forms of grants, loans or work opportunities.
-To apply for financial aid as a new student to Linfield, you must complete these steps first.
+Many students who do not qualify for academic scholarships may be eligible for financial aid in the forms of grants, loans or work opportunities.

 Types of financial aid for undergraduate study